-Members of staff who find that 'friends' have posted inappropriate material, relating to themselves on a social media site should ask them to remove it.
+Members of staff who find that 'friends' have posted inappropriate material, relating to themselves on a social media site will ask them to remove it.
 If necessary, users can also report comments and posts to the site.
-Staff should advise the Headteacher if there are likely repercussions for the setting.
+Staff will advise the Headteacher if there are likely repercussions for the setting.

 Where staff are the target of complaints or abuse on social networking sites, site reporting functions should be used.
-Where possible screen captures ('screen grabs') or photos of any post, page, or thread which may be considered harmful, threatening or abusive should be taken.
+Where possible screen captures ('screen grabs') or photos of any post, page, or thread which may be considered harmful, threatening or abusive will be taken.

-Where staff find inappropriate references to the school, staff or pupils posted by parents, colleagues, pupils, or other members of the community, this should be reported to the Headteacher as soon as possible.
-The Headteacher will take the appropriate course of action, which may include contacting the Human Resources team, seeking legal advice or contacting the police.
-Staff must not attempt to deal with the situation personally.
+Where staff find inappropriate references to the school, staff or pupils posted by parents, colleagues, pupils, or other members of the community, this will be reported to the Headteacher as soon as possible.
+The Headteacher will take the appropriate course of action, which may include contacting the Human Resources team, seeking legal advice or contacting law enforcement agencies e.g. police.
+Staff will not attempt to deal with the situation personally.